Viswonathan06/Generate-Recipes/README.md

 # Generate-Recipes
-Recipe generation using RNNs and a LSTM module given some keywords or ingredients
+An NLP-based Recipe generator using an LSTM module, given some keywords or ingredients